ericek111/linux-csgo-downloadfixer/README.md

 # CS:GO Download Fixer

 Allows you to download resources (maps, sounds and textures) from community servers without hassle.
 Workaround for [issue #11](https://github.com/ValveSoftware/csgo-osx-linux/issues/11) from September 2014.
+Just run this once and forget about it. :)

 ### How to use:
 #### Dependencies: